 The Town Council is responsible for the maintenance of the majority of playing fields and open spaces located in the town.
 This responsibility includes the grass cutting, litter picking and all other maintenance costs.

-The footpaths are being improved to improve connectivity around the town and usage.
+A number of footpaths have been appraised to improve connectivity around the town and usage.